Personal Trainer Career Information

 - Geographic location

 The average income for personal trainers varies greatly from state to state.
-For example, the top-paying states and regions in 2016 included New York, the District of Columbia, Massachusetts, New Jersey, and California, where the annual mean wage ranged from $50,260 to $61,660.
+For example, the top-paying regions include New York, Massachusetts, the District of Columbia, Washington, and New Jersey, where the average annual wage ranges from $54,200 to $59,520.

 Is the Job Outlook Favorable?

-According to national estimates, employment opportunities for personal trainers are expected to increase by 10 percent from 2016 to 2026.
-This rise is greater than the projected average growth for all occupations and could result in a surge of approximately 30,100 new jobs for the fitness training profession.**
+According to national estimates, employment opportunities for personal trainers are expected to increase by 13 percent from 2018 to 2028.
+This rise is greater than the projected average growth for all occupations and could result in a surge of 45,700 new jobs for the fitness training profession.

 A number of factors are anticipated to contribute to this growth, including: